 Davis has also emerged as a vocal advocate for gender equality in the film industry, and has said that the reaction that Thelma and Louise received inspired her to fight for better — and more — representations of women onscreen.
 In 2007, she founded the Geena Davis Institute on Gender in Media, which promotes diverse projects and supports research about equality in the industry.
 In 2015, Davis launched the Bentonville Film Festival, which curates a program of diverse and female-driven films.

 Thelma and Louise is a film of many gifts, among them its refreshing feminist leanings, its now-iconic finale, and, of course, Brad Pitt.
 Pitt’s appearance in the film — as a handsome thief who sleeps with Thelma, teaches her how to hold up a convenience store, and then steals all of her money — launched him to stardom, and he has appeared in a multitude of films, from indies to blockbusters, in the two-and-a-half decades since.
 His ‘90s credits include Interview with the Vampire, Seven, 12 Monkeys, and Fight Club; the 2000s brought Ocean’s Eleven (and its two sequels), Troy, Mr. and Mrs. Smith, and Inglourious Basterds; and in the 2010s, he’s starred in Moneyball, World War Z, and Fury — all among numerous others.

-In recent years, Pitt has become a powerful producer with his company, Plan B Entertainment, through which he has produced such significant films as The Big Short, Selma, and Best Picture winner 12 Years a Slave.
+In recent years, Pitt has become a powerful producer with his company, Plan B Entertainment, through which he has produced such films as The Big Short (2015), Selma (2014), Beautiful Boy (2018), and Best Picture winners 12 Years a Slave (2013) and Moonlight (2016).

 Michael Madsen as Jimmy